 NH Adopts Statewide Definition of Quality Early Childhood Programs On December 9, 2013, the Spark NH Early Childhood Advisory Council unanimously endorsed the following as New Hampshire’s definition of Quality Early Childhood Programs: “Quality early childhood programs provide experiences that optimize each child’s development, learning, and health; engage families and communities in partnerships; and cultivate life long learners and productive members of society.”

-PTAN Partnerships for Preschool Inclusion: Self-Evaluation Tool – This self-evaluation tool provides a framework for discussion that promotes partnerships to benefit young children with special needs and their families.
+PTAN Partnerships for Preschool Inclusion: Self-Evaluation Tool This Self Evaluation Tool provides a framework for discussion that promotes partnerships to benefit young children with special needs and their families.
 A team that includes representation from preschool special education, child care and families is assembled to consider and discuss each of the tool’s items.
 Once completed, the team reviews their responses and decides which item(s) to work on to improve the quality of services they provide.
-The selected items are developed into an action plan that guides the team’s future work together.
+The selected items are developed into an Self Evaluation Action Plan that guides the team’s future work together.